 When the cornea is damaged, corneal renewal and repair are supported by limbal stem cells (LSCs) that reside in the limbus.
 In cases where LSCs are insufficient or dysfunctional, corneal damage cannot be healed and may cause blindness.
 Losing LSCs due to diseases or accidents is a common cause of blindness.

-Demonstrated superior and fast corneal healing
+Promote fast corneal healing